 Per 705 ILCS 405/6-7(2) and the Juvenile Court Act, minors that are residents of Kane County can be placed into residential facilities per order of the Court in juvenile delinquency proceedings.
 Based on a review of the success of minors residentially placed, Kane County Court Services reserves recommendations for placement to minors that are experiencing mental health crises that are too severe for community treatment and for minors charged with serious sex offenses and treatment in the community is not sufficient to reduce re-offending.
-In 2021, no juvenile residential placements occurred.
+In 2022, no juvenile residential placements occurred.

 Juvenile Probation - Under the Juvenile Court Act, Juvenile Probation Officers assess, investigate, and supervise the compliance of minors placed on juvenile probation or court supervision.
 Juvenile Probation Officers regularly appear in court and complete Social History Investigations and Juvenile Court Reports to provide information to assist the court in determining the best course of action to encourage positive outcomes for justice-involved minors.
-Fourteen (14) Juvenile Probation Officers are stationed across three sites.
-Officers engage in assessment-driven casework whereby an initial Juvenile Risk Assessment (JRA-DIS) is completed on each probationer and updated when appropriate.
+Ten (10) Juvenile Probation Officers are stationed across three sites.
+Officers engage in assessment-driven casework whereby an initial Juvenile Risk Assessment (JRA-DIS) is completed on each youth and updated when appropriate.
 Juvenile Probation caseloads consist of mostly low and moderate-risk probationers with a small number of high-risk clients.
-Minors assessed as high-risk, high-need are assigned to the Specialized Probation Services (SPS) unit.
-For those assessed as moderate-risk and above, officers continuously create case plans that steer clients to interventions that will address their unique needs.
-Officers engage the juveniles and their families in office, school, and community settings.
+For those assessed as moderate-risk and above, officers continuously steer clients to interventions that will address their unique needs.
+Officers engage juveniles and their families in office, school, and community settings.